St. John's, Newfoundland and Labrador: Education

-Local media
+Media

 St. John's has one daily newspaper, The Telegram.
 Other local papers include The Muse, The Gazette, Le Gaboteur, The Scope, The Business Post and The Current.
 St. John's also receives the nationally distributed newspaper The Globe and Mail.

 CJON-DT, known on air as "NTV", is an independent station.
 The station sublicenses entertainment programming from Global and news programming from CTV and Global, rather than purchasing primary broadcast rights.
 Rogers Cable has its provincial headquarters in St. John's, and their community channel Rogers TV airs local shows such as Out of the Fog and One Chef One Critic.
-CBC has its Newfoundland and Labrador headquarters in the city and their television station CBNT-DT broadcasts from University Avenue.
+CBC Television (CBC) has its Newfoundland and Labrador headquarters in the city and their television station CBNT-DT broadcasts from University Avenue.

 The city is home to 15 AM and FM radio stations, two of which are French-language stations.
 The ITU prefix VO was assigned to the Dominion of Newfoundland before the province joined Canadian Confederation in 1949, and three AM stations kept their existing call letters.
 However, other commercial radio stations in St. John's that went to air after 1949 use the same range of prefixes (CF–CK) currently in use elsewhere in Canada, with the exception of VOCM-FM, which was permitted to adopt the VOCM callsign because of its corporate association with the AM station that bore that callsign.
 VO remains in use in amateur radio.

 allNewfoundlandLabrador is the city's daily online newspaper, which focuses on business news from across the province.